Fort Bend ISD Superintendent Dr. Charles Dupre to resign by December 2021

 But FBISD is not the only district to soon start a superintendent search.

-Last week, Houston ISD chose not to give interim superintendent Dr. Grenita Lathan the permanent job, opting instead on a nationwide search to fill the role.
+Last week, Houston ISD chose not to give interim superintendent Dr. Grenita Lathan the permanent job, opting instead to perform a nationwide search to fill the role.

 SEE RELATED: